julian1-testing/CSP/README.md

 - implements faceted search, freetext search, pagination, online resources, to drive AODN Portal
 - csw harvesting external catalogues
 - support mcp2.0/19139 records, but creates no dependence on metadata form - subset only, and easy to transform
-- freetext search impelemnted with postgres 9.5 freetext support
+- freetext using postgres 9.5 freetext support
 - records, concepts and indexes - all state localized to a db backend, no filesystem needed